 During July, global equity exposure was added via a number of opportunities that represent pockets of attractive value.
 As always, we are also looking for markets with attractive valuations and that have elevated dividend yields which tend to have much volatility than earnings growth.
-Exposure was added to an ESG screened replication of the Perpetual Strategic Capital Fund which is a concentrated high conviction value focused activist fund which seeks to unlock shareholder value by leveraging the Perpetual Australian equity teams scale and expertise to influence investee companies.
+Exposure was added to the Perpetual Strategic Capital Fund which is a concentrated high conviction value focused activist fund which seeks to unlock shareholder value by leveraging the Perpetual Australian equity teams scale and expertise to influence investee companies.
 Allocation was also added to the JO Hambro UK Equity Income Fund which focused on total return by selecting high yielding UK securities from across the full market cap spectrum.
 Lastly, the fund added exposure to deep value global equities via an internally managed solution.
-All of these allocations have an ESG screen applied.
+Allocation to the Barrow Hanley Global Share Fund alpha was also increased.

-The Fund maintains its exposure to 2-year US government bonds.
+The Fund maintains its exposure to 2-year US government bonds and modest exposures to 10-year Australian and US bonds.
 The focus on the short end of the US yield curve benefits from the deep inversion of the curve meaning that cash and shorter dated bonds not only have a higher running yield and but are also better protected against an upside inflation shock than longer-dated bonds.